iepathos/bravebin/README.md

 # bravebin

-bravebin is like ansible, but with Go.  bravebin generates and compiles Go code into binaries to distribute and execute on hosts.
+bravebin is like ansible, but with Go.  bravebin generates and compiles Go code into binaries to distribute and execute on hosts from yaml recipes.

+## Project Goals

+Open Source, have not chosen a license to release code under yet but will choose a common one as project develops.

+Compatible with existing ansible recipes by using same yaml naming for bravebin modules

+Compatible with Linux, OSX, and Windows

 ## Tasks